BlockstreamResearch/bip-frost-dkg/README.md

   it is, in principle, possible to recover the DKG outputs of the coordinator using the recovery data from a successful participant, should one exist.
-Any such successful participant would need to have received messages from other participants via communication channel beside the coordinator (or be malicious).
+Any such successful participant would need to have received messages from other participants via a communication channel beside the coordinator (or be malicious).

 #### recover